No master password — anywhere

 sudo deploy/install.sh

-Full instructions in deploy/README.md.
+Full six-step walk-through in deploy/README.md — config, systemd, nginx, TLS.
 Single-user, multi-user, family — same setup either way.

 docs/security-model.md for the full breakdown.

-Pass 014 is open-source under the MIT license.
+Pass014 is open-source under the AGPL-3.0 license.
 Backend (Go), desktop app (Tauri + React), iOS app (SwiftUI + Rust via UniFFI), and Firefox extension all live in one workspace.